zivry/swissBot/README.md

 a very simple example is the echo plugin. just copy it and go from there.

+# Starting the bot
+* clone the repository to unix directory
+* run this:
+  * setenv api_key \[slack api key\] #create bot configuration in your slack
+  * setenv POST_MESSAGE # if you want to actually post to slack
+  * node /nfs/iil/gen/itec/sws2/tools/nodesjs/node-v0.12.7-linux-x64/bin/node

 # help
 [de]register \[meeting/agenda\]
 (remindersPlugin)